-- (a) The owner of a dog or cat shall maintain current registration with both the microchip registration company and animal care services. - (b) If there is a change in contact information for the owner of a dog or cat with a registered microchip the owner shall update contact information, including new address or telephone number, with both animal care services as well as the microchip registration company, if applicable, within thirty (30) days of the date of the change in contact information. - (c) If there is a change in ownership of an animal with a registered microchip the initial owner shall be responsible for ensuring that the microchip is no longer registered in the initial owner's name within thirty (30) days of the date of change in ownership.
-The new owner shall be responsible for reregistering the microchip to include any new address and telephone number and have the registration information transferred to the new owner's name within thirty (30) days after the change in ownership. - (d) No person may use a microchip registration for any other animal than the one it has been issued to.
+- (a) The owner of a dog or cat shall maintain current registration with both the microchip registration company and animal care services.
+Issuance.
+Upon acceptance of the dog or cat registration application and payment of the applicable fee, the city's collections section, the animal care services manager, animal care services manager's designee, or the participating veterinarian will issue a durable registration tag, stamped with a serial number and the year of issuance. - (b) If there is a change in contact information for the owner of a dog or cat with a registered microchip the owner shall update contact information, including new address or telephone number, with both animal care services as well as the microchip registration company, if applicable, within thirty (30) days of the date of the change in contact information.
+Wearing of tag.
+Dogs and cats must wear registration tags fastened to a collar or harness at all times. - (1) It is presumed, in a prosecution of a violation of this section, that a dog or cat that is determined by an animal care officer or a police officer to be without a registration tag fastened to its collar or harness while in a public place within the city has not been vaccinated in compliance with this chapter. - (2) It is presumed, in a prosecution of a violation of this section, that a dog or cat that is determined by an animal care officer or a police officer to be without a registration tag fastened to its collar or harness while in a public place within the city has not been registered in compliance with this chapter. - (c) If there is a change in ownership of an animal with a registered microchip the initial owner shall be responsible for ensuring that the microchip is no longer registered in the initial owner's name within thirty (30) days of the date of change in ownership.
+The new owner shall be responsible for reregistering the microchip to include any new address and telephone number and have the registration information transferred to the new owner's name within thirty (30) days after the change in ownership.
+Replacement of tag.
+A duplicate registration tag may be obtained from the animal care services division upon payment of a replacement fee established in the fee schedule pursuant to section 6-15 of this chapter and proof of presentation of the original registration receipt.
+For animals administered a rabies vaccination through the animal care services division for which the vaccine remains effective, a duplicate rabies vaccination tag may be obtained from the division upon payment of a replacement fee established in the fee schedule pursuant to section 6-15 of this chapter. - (d) No person may use a microchip registration for any other animal than the one it has been issued to.
+Nontransferable.
+No person may use any registration tag for any animal other than the animal for which it was issued.